 Replace fuses ONLY with a fuse of the same rating.
 Fuses for the accessories are on the fuse block.

-See the Component Locations section in Chapter 2 for the location of the fuse block.
+See Chapter 2 for the location of the fuse block.

 Fuses for the engine control and gauges are on the engine.
 See the engine operation manual.
 Some equipment may have secondary fuse protection at the unit or at the battery.